User Directory Accounts

 - From the Role-Based Access Control drop-down menu, select Privileges.

-- Create a new privilege (e.g.
+- Create a new privilege (e.g. pam_privilege_read) and add the createdpam_attr_readpermission to it.

-permission to it. - From the Role-Based Access Control drop-down menu, select Roles.
+- From the Role-Based Access Control drop-down menu, select Roles.

-- Create a new role (for example,
+- Create a new role (for example, IPAMADReadOps_role) and add the createdpam_privilegeprivilege to it.

-privilege to it. - Assign the created role to the IPAMADServiceOps user in one of the following ways:
+- Assign the created role to the IPAMADServiceOps user in one of the following ways:- assign a role to a user;

 - assign the role to a user group and add the user to that group.